Edb83/penny-for-your-thoughts/README.md

 ## Deployment

-There is just one branch of this project (master) and deployed version of this site is the most current version in the repository.
+There is just one branch of this project (master) and the deployed version of this site is the most current version in the repository.

 ### How to deploy